 So, the obvious question is: what should be done about it?
 Given the historic ties between the UK and Hong Kong, and the fact that many of the protestors are calling on the British government to help, we do have a responsibility to act.

-The UK government must firmly remind the Chinese government of its treaty obligations to Hong Kong and should continue to exert diplomatic pressure on it.
+The British government must firmly remind the Chinese government of its treaty obligations to Hong Kong and should continue to exert diplomatic pressure on it.

 First, there is the moral case.
 Like all countries, the UK has an obligation to offer asylum to people facing oppression in their home country.
 Faced with the fact that the people of Hong Kong are seeing their civil liberties eroded and those who dare to protest are facing a draconian crackdown, it is only right that all countries offer asylum to Hongkongers.